liangguangyii/liangguangyii.github.io/_posts/2024-5-10-notes-for-nwchem.md

 NWChem will search the keyword "Au_def2-TZVPD" or "V_def2-TZVPD" in the file `def2-tzvpd` in the path `/home/phys/liangguangyi/opt/NWChem/src/nwchem-7.2.2/src/basis/libraries.bse/`.

 And DO REMEMBER to add ECP for ECP basis set.

+## beyond HF method

+NWChem could change the initial guess for beyond HF method by setting the keyword `scf` or `dft` before the method keyword.